 Most wood burns well, especially if properly seasoned, which means that the logs must be kept dry and well ventilated for at least 3 months to 2 years to ensure the moisture is expelled from the wood.
-A moisture content of less than 25% is desirable, and there are meters which can be purchased which measure moisture content.
-Alternatively you can do it the old fashioned way by knocking two logs together.
+A moisture content of less than 25% is desirable, and there are meters which can be purchased that measure moisture content.
+Alternatively, you can do it the old fashioned way by knocking two logs together.
 You will hear a satisfying ‘clunk’ if the wood is seasoned, or a dull thud if not.
 Examine the cut ends, seasoned wood has cracks.
 Green wood is also much heavier than seasoned wood.

 Guide to the Best Logs to Burn

 Some trees make better logs than others.
 Broadleaved trees are more dense than softwoods such as pines and provide better heat.
 Ash, oak, beech, birch, sycamore, hornbeam all make excellent burning logs.
 Conifers such as pine, throw sparks but can be used if very dry in a closed wood burning stove.